 Discover a lush and luxurious Balinese retreat.
-Located in the popular resort area of Nusa Dua on the southern peninsula of Bali, the brand new Centara Grand Nusa Dua Resort & Villas will appeal to families and couples looking for a luxurious Balinese retreat.
-While Bali International Airport is a comfortable 30-minute journey in one of our Chrysler limousines, and the resort shuttle will whisk you effortlessly to Nusa Dua Beach and its beach club.
-Nusa Dua beachfront is protected by extensive coral reefs making it ideal for water sports and swimming.
-Additionally, an 18-hole golf course and Bali Nusa Dua Convention Center are also to be found just a short distance from the resort.
+Located in the popular resort area of Nusa Dua on the southern peninsula of Bali, Centara Grand Villas Nusa Dua offers an abundance of experiences designed to thrill couples and families alike.
+Bali International Airport is a comfortable 30-minute journey in one of our Chrysler limousines, and the resort shuttle will whisk you effortlessly to our beach club.
+Nusa Dua beachfront is protected by extensive coral reefs, making it ideal for water sports and swimming.
+Additionally, an 18-hole golf course and Bali Nusa Dua Convention Centre are to be found just a short distance from the resort.

 Bali is known the world over as an exciting destination offering plenty of opportunities to immerse in a fascinatingly vibrant culture, experience local traditions, and discover mountainous landscapes and idyllic beaches.
-Our tour desk will be delighted to offer you a glimpse of it all by arranging activities such as trekking, cycling and sailing aboard luxurious catamarans, and excursions to popular places such as the Hindu temples of Besakih, Pura Luhur Uluwatu, the rice paddies of Ubud and Tanah Lot, the latter being Bali’s most dramatically situated temple for it is perched on a rocky headland that becomes an island at high tide.
+Our tour desk will be delighted to offer you a glimpse of it all by arranging activities such as trekking, cycling and sailing aboard luxurious catamarans, and excursions to popular places such as the Hindu temples of Besakih, Pura Luhur Uluwatu, and the rice paddies of Ubud and Tanah Lot, the latter being Bali’s most dramatically situated temple for it is perched on a rocky headland that becomes an island at high tide.